meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 > [!highlight]
 > A longitudinal study might be good to determine how adaptation level effects change over time for lottery winners.

-Accident victims seem less supportive of adapta
+Accident victims seem less supportive of adaptation level theory; they do not take more pleasure in ordinary events and rated themselves significantly less happy in general than the control groups.